HalluCodeDetector/HalluCodeDetector/README.md

 * question_jsonl_path: Path to Datasets\\human-eval.jsonl or Datasets\\mbpp.jsonl
 * filepath: Path to LLMAnswers\\HumanEval_deepseek-v3_output.json or LLMAnswers\\HumanEval_deepseek-v3_output.json

+For the Lynx method, you need to download the LYNX model according to the instructions at https://www.patronus.ai/blog/lynx-state-of-the-art-open-source-hallucination-detection-model and modify the model parameter of the chat function to the path to the LYNX model.

 Run main.py to start the experiment.

 ## Datasets